 Spills, muddy footprints and other common household messes are a much easier to clean up than with other flooring options such as carpet.
 A damp mop with a mild cleaner is all you really need.

 You should always follow manufacturers guidelines, but most hardwood flooring surfaces have pretty much the same care needs.
 One huge rule of thumb to remember is water is the enemy to hardwood floors.

 Wipe up spills quickly and never let water sit on the floor’s surface.
 Use a hardwood floor cleaner.
 This is typically just a mild detergent.
 Specific brands will sell cleaners designed for their floors.
 You should vacuum, dust or sweep about once a week to keep dirt and grime off your hardwood floors.

 Hardwood Flooring Maintenance

 Constant direct sunlight can cause fading to floors over time.
 A good way to prevent this is to place area rugs in places that get a lot of sun during the day.
-You may also want to re-arrange you room’s furniture and rugs every so often so the floors will fade evenly over time.
+You may also want to re-arrange your room’s furniture and rugs every-so-often so the floors will fade evenly over time.